Skip to main content

 Practice questions written in the style of TASC exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

 a) (2 marks) Apply Prim's algorithm: start at any vertex (say the tap), then repeatedly add the shortest edge that connects a new vertex to the tree already built, never forming a cycle, until all 8 vertices are joined.
-Mark the selected edges on the graph; they form the minimum spanning tree.
+Mark the selected edges; they form the minimum spanning tree.

 b) (1 mark) Add the lengths of the edges chosen in part a).
-That total is the minimum length of pipe needed.
+That total is the minimum pipe length needed.

-c) (3 marks) Because the tap-to-S3 pipe already exists, that length does not need to be laid.
-Subtract the tap-to-S3 edge length from the minimum total, then multiply the remaining length by $22.50 per metre to get the amount to charge.
+c) (3 marks) Because the tap-to-S3 pipe already exists, that length need not be laid.
+Subtract the tap-to-S3 edge length from the minimum total, then multiply the remaining length by $22.50\$22.50 per metre to get the amount to charge.